 As a cultural sociologist I investigate the ethical roles and moral meanings of authenticity, autonomy and imperfection in the context of emerging medical and digital technologies.
 My research on the authenticity ethics of ‘being true to yourself’ in a context of mental health medications resulted in a peer-reviewed publication and annual guest lecture for the Sociology mastercourse “Medicalization, Healthcare and Social Control” (University of Groningen).
-I am currently working on an interdisciplinary research proposal on authenticity ethics and emerging (enhancement) technologies and human vs. technological (im)perfection.
+I am currently working on an interdisciplinary research project on authenticity ethics, emerging (enhancement) technologies and human vs. technological (im)perfection.

 authenticity / emerging technologies / (digital) culture

 I have studied society and culture from a wide range of perspectives and I consider my professional experience in the field of healthcare and social welfare as an important source of micro-sociological knowledge.
-I have empirically analyzed cultural ideals of authenticity in the following sociological contexts:
+I have empirically analyzed cultural ideals of authenticity and (im)perfection in the following sociological contexts:

 • Medicalization (University of Amsterdam, 2011 – 2012)